Astor63/TPS-Mods/Work In Progress/Gears Fix/Supernova Fix/ReadMe.md

 - 100% compatible with the latest version of [TPS Community Patch](https://github.com/BLCM/BLCMods/tree/master/Pre%20Sequel%20Mods/Community%20Patch)

-- Should be compatible with most other mods, as long as they do not touch the *Legendary Nova Shield Properties*
+- Should be compatible with most other mods, as long as they do not touch the *Legendary Nova Shield Properties* or *Nova Spike Properties*

 ### To do: